-‘All-on-4’ implants is a combination of different dental methods and technologies that is much more stable and reliable than traditional methods for affixing dentures, such as simple natural suction or denture adhesives.
-All-on-4 uses a set of fixed dental implants that are embedded in the patients jaw at the same exact time.
+‘All-on-4’ implants are a combination of different dental methods and technologies that is much more stable and reliable than traditional methods for affixing dentures, such as simple natural suction or denture adhesives.
+All-on-4 uses a set of fixed dental implants that are embedded in the patient’s jaw at the same exact time.

 The good news is that most people are good candidates for dental implants.
+With advanced CBCT scans, we can discover any problems before we begin.
 However, there are a few characteristics that a good candidate should possess:

-In order for dental implants to successful integrate into your jawbone, the bone must be strong enough to support the structure.
-If during your consultation your x-ray images reveal there are issues with the bone where your implant will be placed, there are special procedures that can help in regaining bone strength so it is strong enough to support an implant.
+In order for dental implants to successfully integrate into your jawbone, the bone must be strong enough to support the structure.
+If, during your consultation, your x-ray images reveal there are issues with the bone where your implant will be placed, there are special procedures that can help in regaining bone strength so it is strong enough to support an implant.
 We will discuss all available options at the same day.

-If a patient begins to practice bad oral hygiene after his/hers dental implant surgery, the implant can be impacted by gum disease and may have cause the dental procedure to fail.
+If a patient begins to practice bad oral hygiene after his/hers dental implant surgery, the implant can be impacted by gum disease and may have caused the dental procedure to fail.

-The cost for an implant procedure at Maida Smiles Clinic is £2500 and with our payment facilities, this can be distributed throughout a number of months with 0% interest.
+The cost for an implant procedure at Maida Smiles Clinic is £2500 and with our payment facilities, this can be distributed throughout several months with 0% interest.
+More.

-When you compare the effectiveness and lifespan of a dental implant, and factor in the fact that it is very low maintenance, a dental implant can outperform and outlast all other types of tooth replacements.
-With proper care, you can expect your dental implant to last for the rest of your lifetime, when it is planned placed and looked after by an experienced dental practitioner.
+When you compare the effectiveness and lifespan of a dental implant and factor in the fact that it is very low maintenance, it can outperform and outlast all other types of tooth replacements.
+With proper care, you can expect your dental implant to last for the rest of your lifetime when it is planned, placed and looked after by an experienced dental practitioner.